Ecosystem · Mobile-First Viking Cruises · 2024

 Test & Validate

-Feedback sessions and intercept surveys with two user pools — past Viking guests and new-to-cruising users — to validate against different expectations and mental models.
+Feedback sessions with two user pools — past Viking guests and new-to-cruising users — validating against different expectations and mental models.

 One app.
 Every phase of the journey.

-The design agency provided a strong hi-fi starting point — but the comprehensive experience still needed critical components built out.
-I was responsible for conceptualising and designing: Gamification, Login & Account Creation, Message Centre, Next Cruise Booking, and several other key flows.
+The design agency provided a strong hi-fi starting point — but I was responsible for conceptualising and designing the critical features that would make the difference between a good-looking app and one guests actually used: Gamification, Login & Account Creation, Message Centre, Next Cruise Booking, and several other key flows.

 Validated with real guests.
 Measured with real data.